Hilbert Schemes and Toric Degenerations for Low Degree Fano Threefolds: Toric Fano Threefolds of Degree Twelve

 The lowest order terms of the obstruction equations for $X$ have the form $t_1t_3$, $t_1t_4$, $t_2t_5$, $t_2t_6$, which decomposes into the components $V(t_1,t_2)$ of dimension $98$, $V(t_1,t_5,t_6)$ and $V(t_2,t_3,t_4)$ of dimensions $98$, and $V(t_3,t_4,t_5,t_6)$ of dimension $97$.
 Thus, $[X]$ must lie on $B_{98}$ as well. \end{ex}

-The above two techniques deal with almost all $X\in\tftw$; for the set (iii) we are left with 10 exceptional cases which we deal with as described in Section \ref{sec:def2}.
-Once we have identified the number and dimension of components of the tangent cone at $[X]$ using obstruction calculus and one-parameter deformations, we still need to match these components to $B_{96}$, $B_{97}$, $B_{98}$, $B_{99}$, and $B_{99}^\dagger$, that is, step (v) from Section \ref{sec:def2}.
+The above two techniques deal with almost all $X\in\tftw$; for the set (iii) we are left with 10 exceptional cases which we deal with as described in \S\ref{sec:def2}.
+Once we have identified the number and dimension of components of the tangent cone at $[X]$ using obstruction calculus and one-parameter deformations, we still need to match these components to $B_{96}$, $B_{97}$, $B_{98}$, $B_{99}$, and $B_{99}^\dagger$, that is, step (v) from \S\ref{sec:def2}.
 For $B_{96}$ this is done by finding explicit degenerations of $V_{12,2,6}$ by using the rolling factors description in Proposition \ref{prop:caneq}.
 Likewise, for $B_{99}^\dagger$ we also use the rolling factors format to find explicit degenerations.
 For $B_{97}$, $B_{98}$, $B_{99}$, we find explicit degenerations to $\PP(T_8*\Delta_0)$ and/or $\PP(T_8'*\Delta_0)$.
-The cases 146786, 444999, 544855, and 544887 are dealt with in a straightforward manner.
+The cases {\bf 146786}, {\bf 444999}, {\bf 544855}, and {\bf 544887} are dealt with in a straightforward manner.
 The remaining six cases are all more difficult, since their tangent cones appear to contain embedded components.

-\begin{ex} Let $X$ be the toric variety number 147467.
+In the remainder of this section, we study each of these cases individually by applying the general strategy outlined in \S\ref{sec:def2}. \numex{Number 147467}{ Let $X$ be the toric variety number 147467.
 Then $X$ is a divisor of type $4D-3F$ on a scroll of type $(2,2,1,0)$.
 If the scroll is given by the maximal minors of

 then $X$ is cut out by rolling the cubic $f_0=x_0z_0w-y_0^2y_1$ three times to $f_1,f_2,f_3$.

 The dimension of $T_X^1$ is $22$, that of $H^0(\N_X)$ is $99$, and the dimension of $T_X^2$ equals $4$.
 The space $T_X^1$ can be decomposed into the direct sum of a $20$-dimensional space $T_{\mathrm{roll}}^1$ consisting of pure rolling factors perturbations of the cubics $f_i$, a one-dimensional space $T_{\mathrm{scroll}}^1$ generated by the perturbation